Keep in touch: Join the CyberSecure My Business™ community today! Sign up to receive our monthly newsletter here.

 - When in doubt, throw it out: Employees should know not to open suspicious links in email, tweets, posts, online ads, messages or attachments – even if they know the source.
 Employees should also be instructed about your company’s spam filters and how to use them to prevent unwanted, harmful email.

-- Staying watchful and speaking up: Your employees should be encouraged to keep an eye out and say something if they notice strange happenings on their computer.
+Stay watchful and speak up: Encourage employees to keep an eye out and say something if they notice anything strange on their computer.